Private Label Hearing Aids

 Private label hearing aids are hearing aids which are sold exclusively through franchised retail offices or a nationally supported network of hearing aid offices.
 Unlike traditionally branded hearing aids which can be retailed by any independent hearing health care provider, private label hearing aids are sold and serviced by a select group of hearing health care providers- and no other providers have access to those products.

 Most importantly, private label hearing aid brands are often owned and built by the same major hearing aid manufacturers you may already be familiar with, such as Starkey, ReSound, and Siemens.
 The private label versions of these hearing aids obviously have different product names and branding than their mainstream “unbranded” counterparts, but their physical appearance and features are identical.
-Determining who the actual manufacturer of a private label hearing aid is is simple; just head over to Hearing Tracker and check out their mind map which gives an overview of all the hearing aid brands on the market.

 The above are but a few of the most popular private label hearing aid brands on the market.
 There are a handful of others, and as competition in the hearing aid industry heats up, look for more private label brands to emerge, as selling private label hearing aids can be enticing for business owners.